Bachelor of Science in Canine Studies

 Course Requirements

-Bergin University's associate and bachelor’s degree programs require that a student fulfill all or most of the programs’ General Education and Elective coursework through a process of enrolling in the courses at another college or postsecondary educational institution, then transferring the completed credits to Bergin University by means of an official transcript of record from the awarding institution.
-The following requirements apply to all credits and coursework transferred to Bergin University.
+Bergin College's bachelor's degree program requires that a student fulfill all or most of the programs’ General Education and Elective coursework through a process of enrolling in the courses at another college or postsecondary educational institution, then transferring the completed credits to Bergin College by means of an official transcript of record from the awarding institution.
+The following requirements apply to all credits and coursework transferred to Bergin College.

 - Coursework must be taken at an institution of higher education accredited by an agency recognized by the U.S. Department of Education.
 Or, if transferring from a foreign institution, accredited by the equivalent of the country’s Department of Education.